skym-app/skym-downloads/README.md

-Place the SkymScript folder from the Bitwig Folder in this package into Bitwig Studio/Controller Scripts Open Bitwig preferences / settings and go to the "Controllers" tab Select "+ add controller" at the bottom of the window Choose "Connor" ad the hardware vendor and "Skym" as the model Choose your ios device as both the input and output (it will be called iphone or ipad)
+Place the SkymScript folder from the Bitwig Folder in this package into Bitwig Studio/Controller Scripts Open Bitwig preferences / settings and go to the "Controllers" tab Select "+ add controller" at the bottom of the window Choose "Skym" ad the hardware vendor and "Skym" as the model Choose your ios device as both the input and output (it will be called iphone or ipad)

 ### Soft Synth Instructions